cemvarol/AZ-400-JenkinsLab/JenkinsLab.md

 12. Now we set up a connection to Jenkins from Azure Devops.
 Any change on the code should trigger a new build on Jenkins.

-13. Try making a commit to the code - src/main/webapp/index.jsp would be a good candidate.
+13. Try making a commit to the code **- src/main/webapp/index.jsp** would be a good candidate.
 This should trigger the build on Jenkins.
 You can confirm it by checking the history tab of the Jenkins services hook.

-14. Go to Jenkins page and navigate to MS-Jen and check your builds.
+14. Go to Jenkins page and navigate to **MS-Jen** and check your builds.

-15. 3 builds are listed.
-First one was the initial build, second is triggered when hook was created, third one is created after the step 13.
+15. Builds are listed.
+(Your number of builds may vary, depending on this labs creatin process)

 ![](https://raw.githubusercontent.com/cemvarol/AZ-400-JenkinsLab/master/24-BuildHist.png)